PUFAs Poison The Pancreas

 The monounsaturated oleic acid (the main fatty acid in olive oil) promotes CCK release at a rate slightly slower than the polyunsaturated fats (like sunflower or safflower oil), however it is still a far more powerful stimulant of the release of CCK, than is saturated fat.

-The breakdown products of the PUFAs (like malondialdehyde and 4-HNE) are implicated with the promotion of oxidative stress, and both PUFA degradation and oxidative stress are involved in the etiology of inflammation.
+The breakdown products of the PUFAs (like malondialdehyde and 4-HNE) are implicated with the promotion of oxidative stress, and both the degradation of PUFAs and oxidative stress, are involved in the etiology of inflammation.
 Oxidative stress has been shown to play an important part in the progression of pancreatitis.

-The promotion and exacerbation of chronic inflammation and oxidative stress due to PUFA consumption and breakdown, can also be seen to be a factor leading to the development and metastasis of pancreatic cancer.
+The promotion and exacerbation of chronic inflammation and oxidative stress, due to the consumption and breakdown of PUFAs, can also be seen to be a factor leading to the development and metastasis of pancreatic cancer.

 Chronic stress, or anything that interferes with thyroid energy metabolism and digestive function, increases bacterial issues, causing greater exposure to bacterial endotoxin.
 Endotoxin is a powerful independent promoter of inflammation.

-PUFA consumption suppresses metabolism and digestion, and interacts with circulating bacterial endotoxin (LPS).
-The inflammatory effects of PUFA and endotoxin have been demonstrated to encourage pancreatitis and the onset and metastasis of cancer of the pancreas.
+The consumption of PUFAs suppresses metabolism and digestion, and interacts with circulating bacterial endotoxin (LPS).
+The inflammatory effects of PUFAs and endotoxin are synergistic, and have been demonstrated to encourage pancreatitis, and the onset and metastasis of cancer of the pancreas.

 Bacterial endotoxin exposure directly promotes an increase in the release of serotonin.
 Serotonin has been shown to play a role in the development of pancreatitis, as well as many kinds of cancer.

-Stress, PUFAs, inflammation, metabolic suppression and endotoxin exposure, also increase nitric oxide (NO) levels (which further promote stress and interfere with energy metabolism), and NO has been shown to be involved in the growth and spread of cancer, including pancreatic cancer.
+Stress, PUFAs, inflammation, metabolic suppression, and endotoxin exposure, also increase nitric oxide (NO) levels, and NO interferes with energy metabolism and further promotes stress and inflammation.
+Increasing systemic levels of NO, has been shown to be involved in the growth and spread of cancer, including pancreatic cancer.

-The inflammatory stress promoting effects of PUFA exposure, interfere with the role of blood sugar in metabolic energy production.
-Many stress related things that occur as a result of the suppression of metabolism (such as hypoxia and increased lactate production) are directly involved in the progression of the cancer metabolism, and the development of pancreatic cancer.
+The inflammatory stress promoting effect of too much exposure to PUFAs, interferes with the role of blood sugar in metabolic energy production.
+Many stress related things that can occur as a result of the suppression of metabolism (such as hypoxia and increased lactate production) are directly involved in the progression of the cancer metabolism, and the development of pancreatic cancer.

-Sugar restriction promotes stress and the increase in release of PUFAs out of storage, promoting the stress substances (including cortisol, endotoxin, serotonin, nitric oxide and others) all of which can help create an inflamed, hypoxic, blood sugar dysregulated state which can lead to pancreatitis and pancreatic cancer.
+Sugar restriction promotes stress and an increase in release of PUFAs out of storage, promoting the stress substances (including cortisol, endotoxin, serotonin, nitric oxide and lactic acid) all of which can help create an inflamed, hypoxic, blood sugar dysregulated state, which can lead to pancreatitis and pancreatic cancer.

 Sugar protects against stress and polyunsaturated free fatty acid release, helping thyroid metabolism to function better.
-Stress, inflammation, PUFAs and interference with mitochondrial energy production, are intimately connected to thyroid function, and improved thyroid function has been demonstrated to protect against the progression of pancreatic cancer.
+Stress, inflammation, PUFAs, and interference with mitochondrial energy production, are intimately connected to thyroid function.
+Improved thyroid function has been demonstrated to protect against the progression of pancreatic cancer.

-PUFAs, sugar restriction, and all the things that increase stress and interfere with blood sugar utilization and thyroid energy production, also promote obesity and diabetes, and the relationship between these issues (and other metabolic illnesses) and pancreatic disease is not coincidental.
+PUFAs, sugar restriction, and all the things that increase stress, and interfere with blood sugar utilization and thyroid energy production, also promote obesity and diabetes, and the connection between these issues (and other metabolic illnesses) and pancreatic disease, is not coincidental.

-Avoiding PUFAs and too much of the digestion interfering grains, beans, nuts and fibrous foods, and including sufficient amounts of easy to assimilate protein and sugar (from sweet ripe fruits, fruit juice, milk, honey and white sugar) is one potential way to help protect against pancreatic cancer and pancreatic disease in general.
+Avoiding PUFAs and too much hard to digest grains, beans, nuts, and fibrous foods, and including sufficient amounts of easy to assimilate protein and sugar (from sweet ripe fruits, fruit juice, milk, honey, and white sugar) is one possible way to help protect against pancreatic cancer and pancreatic disease in general.

-Some other things which can be protective against pancreatitis and pancreatic cancer include aspirin, niacinamide, a few kinds of antibiotics, emodin, sodium bicarb and a variety of pro-metabolic, thyroid supportive, stress reducing, anti-inflammatory things.
+Some other things which can be protective against pancreatitis and pancreatic cancer include aspirin, niacinamide, certain antibiotics, emodin, sodium bicarb, and a variety of other pro-metabolic, thyroid supportive, stress reducing, anti-inflammatory things.

 With so much press claiming to expose the dangers of sugar consumption when it comes to cancer (and diabetes and inflammatory illness in general), it’s easy to assume that sugar is to blame.

-I’m not a doctor or a scientist, but it looks to me like it’s always blood sugar dysregulation that is interlinked with stress and inflammation and disease progression, and when you look closely you can see that it isn’t sugar, but other things which are responsible for that.
-PUFAs are one of the main culprits.
+I’m not a doctor or a scientist (always ask your friendly good doctor for medical or pharmaceutical advice), but as far as I can tell, it is blood sugar dysregulation issues, that are linked with stress and inflammation and disease progression, and when you look closely enough, you can see that sugar per se, does not cause them.
+PUFAs, on the other hand, are likely one of the main culprits.